alexa/ask-sdk-controls/doc/userGuide.md

 In large skills and advanced scenarios, the value of the turn counter can be stored and used to determine if a previously asked question was so far in the history that it should be treated as stale and discarded.
-The library `ContainerControl` tracks information of this kind but does not use it in the default logic.
+The built-in `ContainerControl` tracks information of this kind but does not use it in the default logic.

 #### 5.5.2.5.
 Implementing Control.renderAct()